Checksum

 A checksum is a small-sized block of data derived from another block of digital data for the purpose of detecting errors that may have been introduced during its transmission or storage.
 By themselves, checksums are often used to verify data integrity but are not relied upon to verify data authenticity.

-The procedure which generates this checksum is called a checksum function or checksum algorithm.
+The procedure that generates this checksum is called a checksum function or checksum algorithm.
 Depending on its design goals, a good checksum algorithm usually outputs a significantly different value, even for small changes made to the input.
 This is especially true of cryptographic hash functions, which may be used to detect many data corruption errors and verify overall data integrity; if the computed checksum for the current data input matches the stored value of a previously computed checksum, there is a very high probability the data has not been accidentally altered or corrupted.

 Checksum functions are related to hash functions, fingerprints, randomization functions, and cryptographic hash functions.
 However, each of those concepts has different applications and therefore different design goals.
 For instance, a function returning the start of a string can provide a hash appropriate for some applications but will never be a suitable checksum.
 Checksums are used as cryptographic primitives in larger authentication algorithms.
 For cryptographic systems with these two specific design goals, see HMAC.

 Check digits and parity bits are special cases of checksums, appropriate for small blocks of data (such as Social Security numbers, bank account numbers, computer words, single bytes, etc.).
 Some error-correcting codes are based on special checksums which not only detect common errors but also allow the original data to be recovered in certain cases.

 Algorithms

 Parity byte or parity word

 The simplest checksum algorithm is the so-called longitudinal parity check, which breaks the data into "words" with a fixed number n of bits, and then computes the bitwise exclusive or (XOR) of all those words.
 The result is appended to the message as an extra word.
 In simpler terms, for n=1 this means adding a bit to the end of the data bits to guarantee that there is an even number of '1's.
 To check the integrity of a message, the receiver computes the bitwise exclusive or of all its words, including the checksum; if the result is not a word consisting of n zeros, the receiver knows a transmission error occurred.

-With this checksum, any transmission error which flips a single bit of the message, or an odd number of bits, will be detected as an incorrect checksum.
+With this checksum, any transmission error that flips a single bit of the message, or an odd number of bits, will be detected as an incorrect checksum.
 However, an error that affects two bits will not be detected if those bits lie at the same position in two distinct words.
-Also swapping of two or more words will not be detected.
+Also, swapping of two or more words will not be detected.
 If the affected bits are independently chosen at random, the probability of a two-bit error being undetected is 1/n.